DONGIOVANNI7/First-Order-Gradient-Descent-on-Images/README.md

 1st Order Gradient Descent on Images!

-Based on the following repository: https://github.com/DONGIOVANNI7/0-order-Gradient-Descent-on-Images, we modify the code, in order to be First Order Gradient Descent on the image!
+Based on the following repository: https://github.com/DONGIOVANNI7/0-order-Gradient-Descent-on-Images, we modify the code, in order for the algorithm to be First Order Gradient Descent on the image!